ethereum/keymanager-APIs/use-cases/README.md

 __NEED__ validator-key file and password.

 ### API
- - Call `POST` to add key, supplying password, validator keystore, and slashing protection data.
+ - Call `POST` to add key, supplying password, validator keystore, and (optionally) slashing protection data.

 ### GUI
  - Get validator keystores and associated passwords from the user.
  - If the user has slashing-protection data, accept that also.
  - Get confirmation from the user that none of the supplied keys are currently in use.
  - Call `POST` API.

+### Strange behavior & Errors
+ - `POST` API is not transactional on bulk import.
+ - `POST` API responds in the same order as request
+ - `POST` API will not return an error response on failed key imports but instead return the `error` status.
+ - If 1 password is used for the `POST` API then it will assume the password is the same for all keystores
+ - If there is more than 1 password but less than the amount of total keystores then the `POST` API will return an error response
+ - Duplicate Keystores on import will not be imported and return with  `duplicate` status.
+ - Slashing Protection on keys that are not imported will still be imported.

 ## Delete a key
 As a home staker,